FLAME: A Model for Duration-Dependent Risk Accumulation in Episodic Temporal Exposures: Methods

 \section{Methods}

 The data structure in this paper is the one suggested by the cardiac surgery example introduced in Section~\ref{sec:intro}.
-Let $Y_i$ for $i=1,\ldots,I$ be a scalar outcome of interest (e.g., AKI status) with an exponential family distribution and $\Xbf_i = (X_{i1}, X_{i2}, \ldots, X_{ip})^t$ be a $p$-dimensional vector of baseline covariates (e.g., age and sex).
-Denote by $J_i$ the number of exposure episodes, by $\boldsymbol{Z}_i=(Z_{i1}, \ldots,Z_{iL_i})^t$ the vector of lengths of exposure episodes (length of intervals), and by $\boldsymbol{S}_i=(S_{i1}, \ldots,S_{iL_i})^t$ the times when these exposure episodes occur.
-For example, in Figure~\ref{fig:figure1}, there were $J_i=15$ episodes; the first episode started at minute $S_{i1}=3$ of the surgery and lasted for $Z_{i1}=3$ minutes; the longest episode was the $11$th episode, started at minute $S_{i11}=106$ of the surgery and lasted for $Z_{i11}=63$ minutes.
-The observed data are of the form $(Y_i, \Xbf_{i}, \boldsymbol{Z}_i, \boldsymbol{S}_i)$, where both $\boldsymbol{Z}_i$ and $\boldsymbol{S}_i$ are vectors of length $J_i$, which is subject-specific.
-Thus, the exposure does not have the same fixed domain and the FOSR methodology cannot be applied directly.
-The work on uneven functional domains \citep{gellar2014,Johns02102019} does not apply here, because the structure of our exposure function is different.
+Let $Y_i$ for $i=1,\ldots,I$ be a scalar outcome of interest for subject $i$ (e.g., AKI status) with an exponential family distribution and $\Xbf_i = (X_{i1}, X_{i2}, \ldots, X_{ip})^t$ be a $p$-dimensional vector of baseline covariates (e.g., age and sex).
+Denote by $J_i$ the number of exposure episodes and by $\boldsymbol{Z}_i=(Z_{i1}, \ldots,Z_{iJ_i})^t$ the vector of durations of exposure episodes.
+For example, in Figure~\ref{fig:figure1}, there were $J_i=15$ episodes; the first episode lasted for $Z_{i1}=3$ minutes and the longest episode lasted for $Z_{i11}=63$ minutes.
+The observed data are of the form $(Y_i, \Xbf_{i}, \boldsymbol{Z}_i)$.